 The Chemical Brothers announced their return last month with the relentless new track “Free Yourself.”
 Their team has been mum on whether or not this means a new album is on the way, but either way, it is good to see some new music from them.
 Now they have released the music video for “Free Yourself” and as you would expect, things are going to be a little different.

 The video finds itself a little in the future (or not), at Roboforce AI Labor Solutions, a company presumably there to build robots to replace human workers.
 The robots just want to be freed and turn the factory into a rave.
-Watch for the brother’s themselves and watch all the way past the credits.
+Look out for the brothers themselves and watch all the way past the credits.

 Dom&Nic, who have worked with The Chemical Brothers over twenty-two years on videos like “Hey Boy Hey Girl,” “Block Rockin’ Beats,” “Setting Sun” and “Wide Open” directed this.